peaceiris/actions-gh-pages/README.md

 ### ⭐️ First Deployment with `GITHUB_TOKEN`

 The `GITHUB_TOKEN` has limitations for the first deployment so we have to select the GitHub Pages branch on the repository settings tab.
+After that, do the second deployment like the following pictures.

 | First deployment failed | Go to the settings tab |
 |---|---|